franco-pais/probexss/README.md

 This simpe script in Go automates testing for Blind XSS vulnerabilities by injecting payloads into query parameters of provided URLs.
 It supports GET, POST, and PUT requests while respecting a delay between requests.
 ### Features
   - Reads URLs from a file.
-  - Modifies all query parameters with XSS Payload.
+  - Modifies all query parameters with BXSS Payload.
   - Send requests using different HTTP methods.
   - Modifies User-Agent.
   - Mofifies delay per request for avoid detection.